needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

+---
+uid: xri-samples-vision-os
+---
 # visionOS Sample

 The visionOS sample provides a working demo of core interactors working with visionOS input.
 While some work has been done to accommodate the discontinuous nature of pose tracking on the platform, the interaction paradigm demonstrated on other platforms is intact here.

-Importantly, a simple swap of the XR Origin (XR Rig) prefab and the introduction of a volume camera used in a scene that is already designed around hand tracking should be all that's required to get XRI content to work in a mixed reality (Bounded or Unbounded) context on visionOS.
+Importantly, a simple swap of the XR Origin (XR Rig) prefab and the introduction of a volume camera used in a scene that is already designed around hand tracking should be all that's required to get the XR Interaction Toolkit content to work in a mixed reality (Bounded or Unbounded) context on visionOS.

 ## Prerequisites and setup